sirkaushalkumar/sirkaushalkumar/README.md

 I love reading content on Internet and watch Netflix Shows in free time.
 I spend a lot of time listening music.

-I am a Mechanical Engineer by education and a Mathematics enthusiast by choice and IT Executive by profession.
+I am a Mechanical Engineer by education, a Mathematics Enthusiast by choice and IT Executive by profession.

 As they say, I am also a hard-edged, sanguine, sapiosexual, antihero, who is tortured by his own demons.